 Living in Poland can be a great adventure, but the country does pose its challenges for both foreigners and locals.
-Choosing to live in Poland, especially for those who don't have Polish roots or connections and know little about the country, will likely involve a steep learning curve but might very well be worth it.
+Choosing to live in Poland, especially if you don’t have Polish roots or connections and know little about the country, will likely involve a steep learning curve but might very well be worth it.
 As is usually the case with any destination, there are some advantages and disadvantages to moving to Poland.

 Below is our list of the pros and cons of moving to Poland.